 Vuoristorata's train is 11.5 meters (38 ft) long and weighs about 1,500 kg (3,300 lbs) empty and about 3,000 kg (6,600 lbs) with passengers.

 The appearance of the trains has varied several times over the decades.
-The latest paintings have been made with airbrush technique by Jeppe Kivilaakso from FAW D-sign .
+The latest paintings have been made with airbrush technique by Jeppe Kivilaakso of FAW D-sign .

 Brakemaster's most important tool is the brake lever, located at the back of the last car of the train.
 Using the smaller handle, the brake lever can be locked in place, leaving the train stationary without the need for the Brakemaster to manually hold the lever in the back position.
 When releasing the brake, the locking lever is raised and secured to the upper position, so the locking does not accidentally engage during the ride.

 Because Vuoristorata's train was originally intended to be braked while in seating position, the original brake lever was a straight rod, but in 1988 it was redesigned into a loop-type handle, making braking while standing much more ergonomic.
 In the original brake lever, its locking mechanism could not be locked in the open position either, so the Brakemaster had to squeeze the lock handle throughout the ride.

 When the Brakemaster pulls the brake lever, the brake shoes between the wheels of the last car are pressed to the sides of the track, which slows the train down due to friction.
 The braking system is therefore completely mechanical.
 The brake shoes are made of 12 mm spring steel and weigh about 10 kg (22 lbs) each.